AmigaAbattoir/nova-actionscript3/README.md

 ## FlashBuilder migration

 A lot of the settings from Flash Builder can be imported to the Nova project's workspace settings.
-(Task may be added too)

 **@TODO**
- * Import Flash Builder project when opening the first time.
+ * Import Flash Builder project when opening a project for the first time.
- * Try to automatically add a task to the project (based on AIR/Mobile/Web)

-For now, you need to manually add a Task, and then run the command from the menu command will log to console what the settings should be.
+ * Make an "Export Build" look for tasks and allow you to select which ones to build.

 ### .flexProperties